A comprehensive natural approach to peripheral neuropathy combines antioxidants, herbs, topical solutions, and lifestyle changes.

 Exercise: Keeping Your Nerves Active

 Regular physical activity is crucial for managing neuropathy symptoms.
 Exercise improves circulation, reduces inflammation, and can help maintain muscle strength and balance.
+If you're unsure where to start, our guide to neuropathy exercises for seniors has gentle, safe routines designed for all fitness levels.

 Aim for a mix of: